 The bundle is more likely to survive being put in storage between the departure of one student and the arrival of the next.

 However, creating a bundle that meets all these properties can be onerous.
 Therefore, the process we describe below does not require an artifact to have all these properties.
 It offers a route to evaluation that confers fewer benefits for vastly less effort.

-To maintain a wall of separation between paper review and the artifacts, authors will be asked to upload their artifacts only after their papers have been accepted.
+To maintain a wall of separation between paper review and the artifacts, authors will be asked to submit their artifacts only after their papers have been conditionally accepted.
 Of course, they can (and should!) prepare their artifacts well in advance, and can provide the artifacts to the PC via supplemental materials, as many authors already do.